ParallelMaths/parallel/pages/7-01-parallelogram.md

 ## 1. Secret codes

-Over the next few weeks, one of mathematical themes that we will be exploring is secret codes.
+Over the next few weeks, one of the mathematical themes that we will be exploring is secret codes.
 We’ll be making and breaking codes.
 The proper word for this is **cryptography**, from the Greek words for *“secret”* and *“writing”*.